dirkleas/miditoyz/README.md

 you can also poke round and see what midi devices you have access to, check out the voicing on your songs, even peek inside and see what's going on.

-to understand what's available, you can use the built-in help -- simply enter `miditoyz --help` to see a list of all the commands, and then see the details for a particular command by entering `miditoyz stream --help`.
+to understand what's available, you can use the built-in help by entering `miditoyz --help` to see a list of available commands, or enter `miditoyz <COMMAND> --help` as follows (e.g. replace `<COMMAND>` with one of the commands such as `devices`, omitting the operating system prompt "$"). "--install-completion" and "--show-completion" are advanced options for nerdz, you can ignore them.
 ```
-(clav) ➜  miditoyz git:(main) miditoyz --help
+$ miditoyz --help

  Usage: miditoyz [OPTIONS] COMMAND [ARGS]...